Catalan police chief in court amid independence deadlock

 Sánchez, president of the Catalan National Assembly, told reporters he had denied the sedition allegations in front of the judge.
 "We are convinced that we didn't commit any kind of crime.
 I only declared in my defense to make clear the legitimacy of a peaceful, nonviolent demonstration."

-The sedition inquiry relates to violent protests on September 21 and 22 in the buildup to the October 1 referendum.
+The sedition inquiry relates to violent protests on September 21 and 22 in the buildup to the October 1 vote.

 The Catalonia crisis is likely to be the main topic of discussion Friday at the weekly meeting of the Spanish Cabinet.